 4. Sound Insulation Program Funding

 In order to be eligible for insulation, properties must meet a 2-stage eligibility test: the property must be in the 65 contour and the property must meet an interior noise level requirement (45 dB or greater).
-Additionally, Passenger Facility Charges (PFC’s) are no longer considered eligible to be used to mitigate beyond the stated criteria.
+Additionally, use of Passenger Facility Charges (PFC’s) is no longer considered eligible to be used to mitigate beyond the stated criteria.
 The FAA maintains that this is not a new policy and that this PGL serves to clarify their noise policy that has been in place since the mid-1980’s.
 Previously, however, common practice dictated that properties need only be within the 65 DNL to qualify for mitigation.

 5. Air Traffic Control Privatization